prayagupa/nepleaks-clj/nepleaks-pallet/README.md

 # nepleaks-pallet

-A pallet project to illustrate the basics of configuring VMFest, using Pallet specs, and installing a Java crate.
+A pallet project to illustrate the basics of configuring [VMFest](https://github.com/pallet/pallet-vmfest), using [Pallet specs](https://github.com/pallet/pallet), and installing a [java crate](https://github.com/pallet/java-crate#server-spec).

-This project uses [Pallet-Vmfest](https://github.com/pallet/pallet-vmfest) as the Pallet computeService, i.e. the IaaS cloud provider.
+This project uses [pallet-vmfest](https://github.com/pallet/pallet-vmfest) as the Pallet computeService, i.e. the IaaS cloud provider.
 By default, it uses the `automated-admin-user`.

-See the [Pallet First Steps](http://palletops.com/doc/first-steps/) for more information on the authentication configuration.
+See the [pallet First Steps](http://palletops.com/doc/first-steps/) for more information on the authentication configuration.

 ## Getting started